shacron/sledkit/README.md

     make -j $JOBS BLD_TARGET_ARCH=rv64imc

-Additional parameters may be required, such as CFLAGS, depending on the target.
+Additional parameters, such as CFLAGS, may be required depending on the target.

 ## License